mrvautin/openKB/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/mrvautin/openKB)

-### Hosted/Managed

-Don't want to manage, upgrade and install `openKB` yourself? [ezyFAQ](https://www.ezyfaq.com) is a hosted solution with all the benefits and features of `openKB` and more but using a fully managed/hosted platform.

 ### Features

 - **Search**: openKB is a search based Knowledge base (FAQ) backed by [Lunr.js](https://github.com/olivernn/lunr.js/) indexing to create the best possible results on searches.